ddnexus/pagy/docs/extras/keyset_numeric.md

 ==- `pagy_cache_new_key`

 This method must generate and return a new cache key.
 It is called when a new cache entry is needed.
 It uses a simple algorithm that allows 1B number shortened to max 5 letters.
-Customize it adding expiration or other property to the new entry, before returning the key.
+Customize it by adding expiration or other property to the new entry, before returning the key.

 ===